 We feel your pain.
-You’ve been working hard on crafting a new newsletter or rounding up important news about your company.
+You’ve been working hard on crafting a new newsletter or engaging internal emails to round up important news about your company.

 You send out an employee email to the entire organization and days go by without anyone saying anything about it.